Healthy Foods on a Budget: 24 Ways to Save Big

 Then after a few very scary episodes, I got the diagnosis I wasn’t expecting, I was allergic to dozens and dozens of foods.
 So I did what any rational, mature woman would do.
 I went to the grocery store, walked down every aisle, and cried my eyes out over the foods I could no longer have.

-From then on it's been a journey.
+From then on it’s been a journey.
 We cut out processed sugars, preservatives, most processed foods, and I cut out wheat.
-We aren't "super healthy" and eat a perfect diet, but we do eat real, unprocessed foods, provide our bodies with healthy fats, and make everything from scratch.
-September of this year will mark four years since I've eaten anything that I haven't made myself (no eating out).
-I won't say that I don't have occasional cravings, but I can see how much our health has changed over the years and I wouldn't give that up for any Twinkie.
-Now I'm able to eat everything I had issues with in moderation.
-Amazing how foods can change your life!
+We aren’t “super healthy” and we don’t eat a perfect diet, but we do eat real, unprocessed foods, provide our bodies with healthy fats, and make everything from scratch.
+September of this year will mark six years since I’ve eaten anything that I haven’t made myself (no eating out).
+I won’t say that I don’t have occasional cravings, but I can see how much our health has changed over the years and I wouldn’t give that up for any Twinkie.
+Now I’m able to eat everything I had issues with, in moderation.
+It’s amazing how foods can change your life!

 1. Plant a garden, as big as you have room for.
 Yes, homesteading 101, plant that garden!
 Even if you live in an apartment you can plant a garden, it just takes a few flower pots or totes.
 Our goal this year is to have to buy as little produce as possible over the next winter, so my garden is going to be as big as I can manage.

 2. Start buying your meat in bulk.
 There are many sources to buy meat in bulk; from the membership stores to local farmers.
 Check the newspaper, Craigslist, or ask in Facebook groups to find someone that might be selling meat.
 Here’s a great detailed post on Buying Meats in Bulk.